About Me

 This is a picture of me eating a leek that was used as a prop, while calling Henry V at the New Victory Theatre in New York.

-I have written a more extensive biography on each of the three main topics the site covers.
+If you want to know more about me personally, I have written a more extensive biography on each of the three main topics the site covers.

 theatre | computers | gaming

 In my spare time, I am also an amateur graphic designer.
 I was once paid in Starbucks cards for my work.
 Does that make me a professional?
-I have a little informal portfolio.

 Contact